-General subject learning objectives GENERAL OBJECTIVES To consolidate, deepen and widen students' communicative competence in English through the practice of the different linguistic skills in an academic and professional context.
-Widen and consolidate the fundamental aspects of CEFR level B2.1 making their use more complex and automatic.
-Acquire linguistic knowledge corresponding to CEFR level B2.2 as described in the Common European Framework of Reference for Languages (CEFR).
+- To consolidate, deepen and widen students' communicative competence in English through the practice of the different linguistic skills in an academic and professional context. - Widen and consolidate the fundamental aspects of CEFR level B2.1 making their use more complex and automatic. - Acquire linguistic knowledge corresponding to CEFR level B2.2 as described in the Common European Framework of Reference for Languages (CEFR).
 The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union.